Gagniuc/Algorithms-for-Cyber-Defense/README.md

 # Algorithms for Cyber Defense

-**Special Issue Announcement**
-We invite contributions to the *Special Issue on "Algorithms for Cyber Defense: From Cryptography to Behavioral Analysis"* published in the journal [Algorithms](https://www.mdpi.com/journal/algorithms).
+**Special Issue Announcement:** We invite contributions to the *Special Issue on "Algorithms for Cyber Defense: From Cryptography to Behavioral Analysis"* published in the journal [Algorithms](https://www.mdpi.com/journal/algorithms).
 This Special Issue explores the **full spectrum of algorithms in modern cyber defense**, including (but not limited to):
 - Encryption & decryption methods
 - Authentication schemes & secure key exchange
 - Anomaly & intrusion detection